 The Army Corps of Engineers plan to stop Asian carp from entering the Great Lakes identified pathways Asian carp could take to the Great Lakes and ways to close them.
 These include structural measures such as the proposed Brandon Road Lock and Dam plan to install an engineered channel equipped with multiple fish deterrent technologies including a bubble barrier, acoustic “sound cannons,” an electric barrier and a flushing lock.

-The final chief’s report on the plan is expected in February 2019, and a draft is currently out for public comment.
-Public support – particularly from anglers affected by or at risk from an Asian carp invasion – will be critical to getting the plan finalized, approved, funded and built.
+The final chief’s report was approved and sent to Congress in May 2019.
+Public support – particularly from anglers affected by or at risk from an Asian carp invasion – will be critical to getting the plan approved and funded by Congress

 Previous successes in blocking pathways to Asian carp include installing the Eagle Marsh berm near Ft.
 Wayne, Indiana in 2016, to close a connection between the Wabash and Maumee River systems during flooding, and closing the St. Anthony Falls Lock and Dam in Minnesota in 2015.